 - WFS - for data streamed via a Web Feature Service

-- Right-click on the PostGIS entry and select New Connection.
+- Right-click on the PostgreSQL entry and select New Connection.

 - In the Create a New PostGIS connection dialog supply the following information.
 (See Figure 3.1, below.)